RSTeller: Scaling Up Visual Language Modeling in Remote Sensing with Rich Linguistic Semantics from Openly Available Data and Large Language Models: Automated Workflow for Dataset Generation

 To enhance file system performance, a database such as MongoDB is preferred and used in this work for storing the downloaded image patches, as a plain file system may be inefficient for large data indexing and searching.
 In addition to the imagery data, metadata such as patch coordinates and image timestamps are also required and carefully preserved for OSM data downloading and further analysis.
 An SQL-based database like MySQL or PostgreSQL is recommended for storing these metadata.

 The OSM data is another important source of semantic information for remote sensing.
 It can be queried via the Overpass API\footnote{https://wiki.openstreetmap.org/wiki/Overpass\_API} using specific OverpassQL queries.
 OSM contains three types of geo-elements: nodes, ways, and relations.
 As nodes are points and too small to be seen in an RS image, we focus only on ways and relations.
-We implemented a two-step method to query OSM data to ensure the inclusion of all necessary geo-elements.
-The first step is to query all the ways and relations that intersect with or are within the image patches.
-This step includes most necessary geo-elements but may miss some large geometries that do not intersect but enclose the image patches, such as lakes or forests.
-The second step is to query all the ways and relations that enclose the center point of the patch, including those large geo-elements missed in the first step but are still very important to the image content.
+A notable challenge in utilizing the Overpass API is that it processes ways and relations as collections of nodes.
+When using the bounding box filter, one of the most common approaches to querying spatial data provided by Overpass, only geometries with at least one node located within the bounding box are retrieved.
+As a result, large enclosing geometries, such as lakes or forests, that fully contain the bounding box but lack any nodes within it are not captured.
+To address this limitation, we implemented a two-step method to ensure comprehensive inclusion of relevant geo-elements.
+In the first step, we queried ways and relations using the bounding box filter to retrieve all geometries that satisfy the filter's policy.
+This step captures many essential geo-elements but may miss larger enclosing geometries, as described.
+In the second step, we performed an additional query using the \texttt{is\_in} operator, specifically targeting geometries tagged as ``area,'' to identify elements that enclose the center point of the image patch.
+This approach ensures the inclusion of large geo-elements that might have been overlooked in the first step, thereby providing a more complete representation of the image content.